-One sprite can be separated in several layers.
+One sprite can be subdivided into several layers.
 You can see them in the timeline:

 Each layer has several options:

 Layer Name: Text to identify this layer.
-You can change the layer name double-clicking the layer, or from Layer > Properties menu (Shift+P key).
+You can change the layer name by double-clicking the layer, or from the Layer > Properties menu (Shift+P key).